 In this neighbouring village, you will find a highly-rated hotel, part of the Logis de France chain, with a restaurant attached, Auberge de Larrissingle, where you can dine on high-quality local food as you take in breathtaking views of the Gers countryside.

 Hotel Le Logis des Cordeliers is a charming family-run two-star hotel in the nearby town of Condom.
 Rooms are no-frills but comfortable, especially those on the top floor overlooking the pool.
 Parking is available on a first-come first-served basis and it is situated in a quiet setting within easy walking distance of the town centre.

 Condom has a weekly covered market and is approximately 10 minutes east of Fourcès.
 Film buffs might recognise the town as it featured in the 1995 French comedy Le Bonheur est dans le Pré, about life in the Gers, the virtues of long lunches and foie gras, amongst other things.

 ☼ ☼ ☼

 Just outside of Condom you will find the luxurious Les Bruhasses.
-An expansive 18th century property situated in the countryside but with all the mod-cons.
+An expansive 18th century property situated in the countryside but with all the mod-cons, including insect screens on the windows!
 Hosts Hélène and Jean will make you feel instantly welcome and they also offer wonderful breakfasts every day plus table d’hotes meals by reservation.
 There are suites, rooms and self-catering apartments.
 An absolute gem in the heart of Gascony.